 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is regularly required to walk; use hands to finger, handle, feel or use a computer keyboard; reach with hands and arms; and talk or hear (including the use of a telephone).
-The employee frequently is required to stand and sit.
-The employee is occasionally required to climb or balance and stoop, kneel, or crouch.
-The employee must frequently lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, texture perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, feel or use a computer keyboard; reach with hands and arms; and talk or hear including the use of a telephone.
+The employee is occasionally required to stand; walk; climb or balance; and stoop, kneel, or crouch.
+The employee is required to occasionally work evenings and or weekends.
+The employee must occasionally lift and/or move up to 25 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color perception, peripheral vision, depth perception, and ability to adjust focus.

 The noise level in the work environment is usually moderate.